playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-Once a component is rendered, you're able to do a lot more with it!
+Once a component is rendered, you can do a lot more with it!

 For example, just like [nodes in the DOM]() have relationships, so too can components.

-# Children, siblings, and more oh my!
+# Children, siblings, and more, oh my!

 While our `File` component currently contains HTML elements, components may also contain other components!